chrisreddington/hugo-community/exampleSite/content/group/azure-london/_index.md

 ---
-title: "Azure Thames Valley" # Name of the group
+title: "Azure London" # Name of the group
-image: "./images/datacenter.jpg" # Location of the banner used for the group page, and in the group list
+image: "./images/london.jpg" # Location of the banner used for the group page, and in the group list

 #####
 # Social - Optional